HitaloCesar/HitaloCesar.github.io/_tabs/about.md

 - **Scientific initiation in mathematics at UNICAMP - academic**
   - *2019 - 2021*
-  - Authored an article titled: "Estudo analítico e computacional de uma equação diferencial estocástica associada a um modelo de crescimento populacional" in a national magazine.
-The article applies stochastic calculus to model and simulate population growth.
+  -  I was one of the authors of a research paper titled:  "Estudo analítico e computacional de uma equação diferencial estocástica associada a um modelo de crescimento populacional" published in a national magazine.
+In the paper stochastic calculus is applied to model and simulate population growth.
 [Download the article here](../assets/pdfs/crescimento_populacional_estocastico.pdf).
   - Applied Python and computer skills to simulate and validate theoretical stochastic calculus concepts.
   - Engaged in theoretical studies related to stochastic calculus topics and mathematical concepts related to this field.